Abdessamad895/devops-presentaiton/README.md

     docker exec -it Jenkins bash
     ```

 5. You may want to access the Jenkins console log, for instance, when Unlocking Jenkins as part of the Post-installation setup wizard.
-Access the Jenkins console log through the terminal/command prompt window from which you executed the <docker run>​ command.

-Alternatively, you can also access the Jenkins console log through the Docker logs of your container using the following command:
+Access the Jenkins console log through the terminal/command prompt window from which you executed the <docker run>​ command.Alternatively, you can also access the Jenkins console log through the Docker logs of your container using the following command:

     ```bash
     docker logs docker-container-name
     ```
-Your docker-container-name can be obtained using this command :
+6. Your docker-container-name can be obtained using this command :

     ```bash
     docker ps